Constraints on a table in oracle can be found using the below views

 SQL> select CONSTRAINT_NAME C_NAME,INDEX_NAME,CONSTRAINT_TYPE,Search_condition,R_CONSTRAINT_NAME R_NAME from user_constraints where TABLE_NAME='EMP' and CONSTRAINT_TYPE='R' ;

-The parent table being referenced can be found used the R_CONSTRAINT_NAME
+The parent table being referenced can be found using the R_CONSTRAINT_NAME

 SQL> select CONSTRAINT_NAME,INDEX_NAME,CONSTRAINT_TYPE,table_name from user_constraints where CONSTRAINT_NAME='PK_DEPT';